srugano/tuuziane/README.md

 ## Running the Development Servers

-To enable a modern frontend workflow with Vue 3 and Django, this project uses [django-vite](https://dkane.net/2024/getting-vuejs-3-to-work-nicely-with-django/) to integrate Vite and Vue into the Django app.
-In development, you need to run both the Django backend and the Vite frontend servers:
+You can quickly start the development servers using the provided scripts in the project root:

+1. **Start the Django backend server:**

+    ./start_backend_dev

+2. **Start the Vite frontend server:**

+    ./start_frontend_dev

+These scripts will launch the Django backend and the Vite frontend servers with the recommended settings for development.

+---

+Alternatively, you can start the servers manually:

 1. **Start the Django development server** (using uv):